kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 The controller discovers or creates `Workload` and `PodGroup` as follows:

 1. Look up `Workload`(s) in Job’s namespace whose `spec.ControllerRef` points to this Job.
-If the Workload was created by the Job controller, it also has a controller `ownerReference` pointing to this Job (`controller: true`)
+If the `Workload` was created by the Job controller, it also has a controller `ownerReference` pointing to this Job (`controller: true`)
   - If none found, create one with `ownerReference` and `spec.ControllerRef` pointing to this Job
   - If more than one, treat as ambiguous and fall back (update a condition or trigger an event)
-  - If exactly one, that’s the Workload for this Job.
+  - If exactly one, that’s the `Workload` for this Job.
 No changes to its `ownerReference`

-2. When creating a new Workload, determine the appropriate scheduling policy and create the `Workload` object with the determined policy based on Job configuration:
+2. When creating a new `Workload`, determine the appropriate scheduling policy and create the `Workload` object with the determined policy based on Job configuration:
   - `GangSchedulingPolicy` with `minCount=parallelism`: when `parallelism > 1` and `completionMode: Indexed` and `parallelism = completions`
   - `BasicSchedulingPolicy`: in all other cases, including
     - `parallelism = 1`
     - `completions` no equal to `parallelism`
     - `completionMode` is not `Indexed` (non-indexed Jobs)

 3. Look up `PodGroup`(s) in Job’s namespace whose `podGroup.spec.podGroupTemplateRef` is associated with the `Workload` for this Job.
-If the PodGroup was created by the Job controller, it has two ownerReferences; the Job controller and the `Workload` object
+If the `PodGroup` was created by the Job controller, it has two ownerReferences; the Job controller and the `Workload` object
   - If none found, create one with `ownerReference` to Job, `spec.podGroupTemplateRef` to that `Workload`
-  - If exactly one, that’s the PodGroup for this Job.
+  - If exactly one, that’s the `PodGroup` for this Job.
 No changes to its `ownerReference`
   - If multiple PodGroups, fall back as it's not supported in alpha

 4. Execute existing pod management logic to create pods, include `podGroupRef.name` in the pod spec to associate pods with the `PodGroup`.